Gravitational matter-antimatter impact interactions: Gravitational impact model

-The gravitational impact interaction process is demonstrated in Figure~\ref{fig:M_g_m} with only one of very many reduced gravitons in Input~A. The interactions of the gravitons~$\pm\vec{p}_{\rm G}$ with $M$ and $m$, respectively, occur with virtual gravitons (emitted from the particle with $\pm{\vec{p}}^*_{\rm G}$,) and result in zero spin and momentum (assuming $|\vec{p}_{\rm G}| = |\vec{p}^*_{\rm G}|$) with an energy of $2\,T_{\rm G}$, cf. Ref.~2.
+The interactions of the gravitons~$\pm\vec{p}_{\rm G}$ with masses $M$ and $m$, respectively, occur with virtual gravitons (emitted from a particle with $\pm{\vec{p}}^*_{\rm G}$,) and result in zero spin and momentum (assuming $|\vec{p}_{\rm G}| = |\vec{p}^*_{\rm G}|$) with an energy of $2\,T_{\rm G}$ \citep{WilDwi20}.
 The reduced energy $T_{\rm G}(1 - Y)$ will liberate a virtual graviton.
 This process will be called a \emph{direct interaction}.
+It is demonstrated in Figure~\ref{fig:M_g_m} on top of Mass~2 by light shading (Input~B, Path~1a) and below by dark shading (Path~1b).
+The momentum balance is zero in this case.
+If, however, a graviton with reduced momentum arrives from Mass~1 on Input A the balance is

+for only one of the many reduced gravitons required.
+We assume that the total number of reduced gravitons per time interval, e.g. $1~\s$, is $n$ for $1~g = 9.81\,\m\,\s^{-2}$ gravitational acceleration of $m$ towards the Earth with mass~$M$.
+This gives a momentum balance of $+ 2\,n\,Y \vec{p}_{\rm G}$.